-Review + Ticket Deal Roundup for The Hollywood Bowl
+Review + Ticket Deals for The Hollywood Bowl

 That time of year has come again, so you know it’ time for fun at the Hollywood Bowl.
 If you haven’t been to The Hollywood Bowl, you should know it’s the largest natural outdoor amphitheater in the USA, and the place to be in SoCal if you like listening to live music under the stars.
-Even better, you can sometimes go for less with special ticket offers (skip down for tickets deals).
+Even better, you can sometimes go for less with special ticket offers.

 The first thing you’ll notice about The Bowl is the giant band shell, with concentric arches, set against the backdrop of the Hollywood Hills and the famous Hollywood Sign to the Northeast.
 The Bowl is the summer home of the Los Angeles Philharmonic and the Hollywood Bowl Orchestra, and features a variety of music from jazz, to classical, to Broadway, and world music.